aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 ## Splitting the sections

-The `curvature` function was employed to split the spline at the location of highest curvature.
-This function was detailed in the application of LMs 02, 03, 04, and 05 in [LM3d1](https://github.com/aksel-blaise/gahaganmorph2/blob/master/analysis/landmarking-protocol.md).
+The `curvature` function was employed to split each curves at the locations of highest curvature along the lateral edge.
+This function was detailed above, and in the application of LMs 02, 03, 04, and 05 in [LM3d1](https://github.com/aksel-blaise/gahaganmorph2/blob/master/analysis/landmarking-protocol.md).

-Each section was split at the point of highest curvature along the lateral margins of the projectile.
-A `reference plane` (ref.pl.1) was used to cut each of the four curves along the mid-line of the blade where it intersects with the curves.
+A `reference plane` (ref.pl.1) was then used to cut each of the four curves along the mid-line of the blade where it intersects with the curves.
 A second `reference plane` (ref.pl.2) was used to cut the single basal curve and the curve between LMs 04 and 05.
-Since ref.pt.0 was used to generate ref.pl.1 and ref.pl.2, either could be used to cut the curve between LMs 04 and 05 since both intersect the curve at the same point.
+Since ref.pt.0 was used to generate ref.pl.1 and ref.pl.2, either of the `reference planes` could be used to cut the curve between LMs 04 and 05.

 ``` r
 knitr::include_graphics('images/lm3d3.split.sections.png')